People who have dementia may experience changes that represent two or more types of dementia occurring simultaneously in the brain.

 They may need a helping hand with a majority of their day to day activities including when dressing, going to the toilet, eating, walking, and sleeping.
 At this time, a caregiver is almost a necessity.

 7. Very Severe

 As a person grows older and the disease becomes worse, they may report more severe symptoms.
-These can include disorientation, changes in behavior/ mood, worsening confusion of places, time, & event, and becoming suspicious of friends, family members, or the caregivers who spend quality time with the individual with this type of dementia.
+These can include disorientation, changes in behavior/mood, worsening confusion of places, time, and event, and becoming suspicious of friends, family members, or the caregivers who spend quality time with the individual with this type of dementia.

 Loss of Memory

 Everyone with dementia at one point experiences difficulties with memory.
 It usually starts off light something that does not bother many.

 Trouble sets in when the loss of memory begins to interfere with a person’s ability to perform their normal day to day tasks.
 Signs of this may include the increasing need to rely on aids such as reminder notes or electronic devices to remember stuff.

 Some people will even forget the most important dates of their lives like their birthdays, children’s/ partner’s birthdates, doctor’s appointments, and so on.